legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 Now imagine scaling this up to our actual problem: 10,000 DNA sequences stored in one massive trie.
 Instead of checking each sequence individually against our billion-character string, we walk through the string once, character by character, following paths in the trie.

-So here's how it works in practice:
-1. Build the trie with all 10,000 DNA sequences
-2. Start at position 1 in our billion-character string
-3. Try to follow a path in the trie for each character
-4. If we hit an end-of-word marker, we found a match!
-5. If we can't follow a path, reset to the trie root and try again from the next position

 Simple, right?

 Well... no. Not really.